dxliang001/Laba_Building_database/README.md

 5. -- Add JAXB annotations to the hierarchy.
 Date, List, and complex objects should be covered.
    --Parse XML using JAXB.

-6.--Connect to a remote database and transfer all data to it -- Review one of your colleagues homework
+6. --Connect to a remote database and transfer all data to it -- Review one of your colleagues homework
    --Create one Json file for at least 5 classes from the hierarchy.
    --Add Jackson’s annotation to the hierarchy.
 Date, List, and complex objects should be covered.